mozilla/GSOC2020/proposals/fxa-additional-2fa.md

 ## Project Details

-The new 2FA method is still under discussion however this project would include addin database tables, webservices and UX to support the new 2FA method.
+The new 2FA method will involve integrating FIDO2 authentication which includes adding database tables, webservices and UX to support the new feature.
+Please reference the [feature doc](https://docs.google.com/document/d/1RhwkeYJRvYZKRvtjVb-5N9KnJfwE2CwVTYT9FYwIpNY/edit#) to get more ideas on the proposal.

-To get started, you can check out the [FxA repo](https://github.com/mozilla/fxa)
+To get started with Firefox Account, you can check out the [FxA repo](https://github.com/mozilla/fxa)